OfficeDev/Office-Addin-Scripts/packages/office-addin-dev-certs/README.md

 #

 ### generate
-If not installed, generate an SSL certificate for localhost and a CA certificate which has issued it and install it.
+Generate an SSL certificate for "localhost" issued by a CA certificate which is installed.

 Syntax: